 These flowers are tiny—note the size compared to my thumb and forefinger.
 While they're often described as purple, the ones I found where white.

 Skyrocket (Ipomopsis aggregata)

-It's easy to imagine how Skyrockets (or just Rockets) got their name: they look like bursts of aerial fireworks.
+It's easy to imagine how skyrockets (or just rockets) got their name: they look like bursts of aerial fireworks.
 If you look straight into the flower, it looks like a five-pointed star.
-As with Scarlet Buglers, the flowers hang from wand-like stems, with most of the foliage down below.
+As with scarlet buglers (in the plantain family), the flowers hang from wand-like stems, with most of the foliage down below.

 Trumpet Gilia (Ipomopsis longiflora)